-In 2007–08, the Senate worked towards achieving its overall aim of 'providing effective services to support the functioning of the Senate as a House of the Commonwealth Parliament'.
+In 2008–09, the department worked towards achieving its overall aim of 'effective provision of services to support the functioning of the Senate as a House of the Commonwealth Parliament'.

-- continued to develop its expertise in the constitutional and procedural bases of the Senate and its committees
+- developed and documented its expertise in the constitutional and procedural basis of the Senate and its committees

-- maintained and improved services to the Senate, its committees, senators and other users of departmental resources, using efficient and up-to-date technology
+- maintained and improved services to the Senate, Senate committees, senators and other users of departmental resources, using efficient and up-to-date technology

-- ensured the highest standard of accurate and prompt procedural advice
+- ensured the highest standard of prompt and accurate procedural advice and legislative support

 - produced and delivered effective education and information programs

 - implemented effective workforce planning, recruitment and staff development practices to ensure that it has a highly skilled, knowledgeable and motivated workforce.

 The department's results against the performance indicators and targets in the Portfolio Budget Statements are described in the 'Report on performance' chapter.

 The department is responsible to the Senate through the President of the Senate.
 On 26 August 2008, Senator the Honourable John Hogg was elected President of the Senate, replacing Senator the Honourable Alan Ferguson.